 Open the web console for your OpenShift cluster in your browser:

 OPENSHIFT-SERVER-IPif you started OpenShift cluster on a remote server.

-Log in using the developer credentials created or obtained in the Setup OpenShift section above.
+Log in using the developer credentials created or obtained in the Setting up Red Hat OpenShift section.

 You will see a list of projects, including the gateway project you created from the command line above.

 If you do not see your gateway project, you probably created it with a different user and will need to assign the policy role to to this user.

 Click on the gateway link and you will see the Overview tab.

 OpenShift downloaded the code for APIcast and started the deployment.
 You may see the message Deployment #1 running when the deployment is in progress.

 When the build completes, the user interface (UI) will refresh and show two instances of APIcast ( 2 pods ) that have been started by OpenShift, as defined in the template.

 Each APIcast instance, upon starting, downloads the required configuration from 3scale using the settings you provided on the Integration page of your 3scale Admin Portal.